dseguy/phptips/tips/relaxed_syntax_with_const.rst

 Relaxed syntax is the possibility to use PHP keywords as method or class constant names.
 This leads to funny expressions, that look like something else.

+The only forbidden keyword is ``class``, as it is used to report the name of the current class.

 .. image:: ../images/relaxed_syntax_with_const.png

 * `Void (PHP manual) <https://www.php.net/manual/en/language.types.void.php>`_